 Does the Southern Regional Assembly provide direct funding?

 Funding is available for the Southern & Eastern Regional Operational Programme through the various Intermediate Bodies/Agencies which are detailed in the Implementation Plan.
 However, the Southern Regional Assembly awarded ERDF grants of €11 million to the Gateway cities of Cork, Dublin, Limerick and Waterford to co-finance a variety of projects from public realm improvements to green transport routes, from arts centres to tourist visitor attractions.
 This funding was provided under the ERDF Gateways Scheme which is managed directly by the Assembly.

 An SPA is a sub-regional territorial unit consisting of three or more Local Authority areas (City and County Councils) and established on a statutory basis by the Establishment Order (SI 573 of 2014) for the Regional Assemblies.
 Each SPA has an SPA Committee drawn from elected representatives from the constituent local authorities of that SPA where strategic and policy issues can be considered and recommendations brought to the plenary level of the Regional Assembly.

-What is the role of the Regional Assembly in relation to the preparation of Local Economic and Community Plans (LECP)?
+What is the role of the Regional Assembly in developing local authority level strategic plans?

 The Regional Assembly has a role in the review of draft LECPs and in their monitoring and implementation.
 The Assembly works co-operatively with local authorities to develop and implement policy at local level which is consistent with Regional economic and spatial planning objectives.